My Favourite Cake: Iranian action against directors

 In September 2023, when Moghaddam and Sanaeeha wanted to travel to Paris for the post-production of the film, their passports were confiscated and they were threatened with criminal charges.
-This followed a raid on the home of the film's editor by Iranian security forces, during which they seized rushes and other material related to the production.
+This followed a raid on the home of the film's editor by Iranian security forces, during which they seized rushes and other material relating to the production.
 The media saw a connection in these actions to their acclaimed 2020 film Ballad of a White Cow, which encountered the wrath of Iran's strict Islamic government.
-In December 2023, approximately 30 film organizations, festivals and filmmakers, as well as non-governmental organizations for freedom of expression, wrote an open letter calling on the Iranian authorities to immediately drop all charges against the duo and to lift their travel ban.
+In December 2023, approximately 30 film organisations, festivals and filmmakers, as well as non-governmental organisations for freedom of expression, wrote an open letter calling on the Iranian authorities to immediately drop all charges against the duo and to lift their travel ban.
 Signatories included the Berlinale, the International Coalition for Filmmakers at Risk (ICFR) and PEN America.

 In January 2024, after its nomination to compete at the 74th Berlinale, the festival again called for freedom of travel and freedom of expression for the directing duo.

 In December 2024 the directors, forbidden from making movies, working, and travelling, were on trial in Iran, held in Evin prison, for propaganda against the regime, breaking Islamic rules by making a vulgar movie, and spreading prostitution and libertinism.